 For many people, capturing the highlights of their travel experiences in photographs or movies and sharing them is one of the most enjoyable aspects of the journey.
 Remember, however: some individuals and cultures and are less tolerant of photography than others.
 It's always best to respect local customs.
-And in some countries you might be charged for photography at specific sites, or banned from taking any photographs at all.
+And in some places you may be charged for photography at specific sites, or restricted from any photography at all.